 \subsection{A Non-elementary Function}

-Our procedure is not only limited to the case of $\Theta_A$ given by eq. \eqref{twofunctionstheta}, but also applies to other potentials that are solutions to the equation \eqref{igualdad}.
-In this case, there is a class of solutions of the form \cite{Dunajski:1998nj}:
+Our procedure is not only limited to the case of $\Theta_A$ given by eq.~\eqref{twofunctionstheta}, but also applies to other potentials that are solutions to the eq.~\eqref{igualdad}.
+In this case, there is a class of solutions of the form ref. \cite{Dunajski:1998nj}:

-where $k$ and $l$ are integers and $a,b$ are complex constants.
-There is a family of solutions depending on the specific values of the complex coefficients $a$ and $b$ and values for the integer power $k$.
-Hence the metric is given by
+where $k$ and $l$ are integers, and $a,b$ are complex constants.
+There is a family of solutions depending on the specific values of the complex coefficients $a$ and $b$, and values for the integer power $k$.
+Hence, the metric is given by

 In particular, we find the double copy only when $l=3$